 About Our Scholarship

-While all applications will be considered, we plan to grant the first scholarship to a person from the Grayling, Anvik, Shageluk, or Holy Cross communities.
+While all applications will be considered, we place heavy emphasis on a rural student and especially to a person from the Grayling, Anvik, Shageluk, or Holy Cross communities.

 Donate to Our Foundation

 The Randy Rogers Wood Bison Foundation is a scholarship foundation to help young people learn about and contribute to wood bison conservation, management, tourism and other related fields.
 We need your help!

 Wood bison were reestablished in Alaska in 2015 when the Alaska Department of Fish and Game relocated 130 animals to the Innoko River drainage near the villages of Grayling, Anvik, Shageluk and Holy Cross.
 Twenty eight groups of local residents and other Alaskans sent representatives to develop a Management Plan* to ensure that the bison herd would continue to flourish and provide benefits to people of the state.
 Included in the Plan was reasonable access to private land for a reasonable fee.